Stage 1 – Charges Filed

 - Following Formal Arraignment, the Defendant will be given an opportunity to review the evidence in the case, negotiate terms of disposition and decide on a trial or a plea to the offenses.
 For Defendants who have retained a Defense Attorney, this will allow an opportunity for discussion in the case to be reached by counsel.

-- Status Conference is the first hearing between the prosecution and the defense and takes place before a Common Pleas judge.
+- Status Conference is the first hearing between the prosecution and the defense and takes place before a Common Pleas judge assigned to hear your case through its conclusion.
 If you have a lawyer you typically do not need to attend this Court hearing—a good Defense Attorney can address the Status Conference without the need to have the client attend.
 The Status Conference takes place approximately 45 days after Formal Arraignment.
+Discussions on the evidence, filings and issues in the case are presented by both the prosecution and defense.
+If additional time for evidentiary issues or filings is needed by the parties, an additional Status Conference may be granted by the Court and scheduled out 30 days.

-- The Pre-Trial Conference is another formal setting where plea bargaining and discussions toward trial preparation occurs.
-This hearing, which follows the Status Conference by 30 – 45 days, is the last hearing in which a case can be scheduled for a guilty plea hearing or be listed for trial.
-Although continuances (which allow an additional 30 days to consider the options in a case) can occur, the Court usually requires the Defendant to be prepared with a decision to plea the case or take it to Trial.
+- In some County Jurisdictions, a Pre-Trial Conference may be scheduled.
+A Pre-Trial Conference is another formal setting where plea bargaining and discussions toward trial preparation occurs.
+This hearing typically follows the Status Conference by 30 – 45 days, is the last hearing in which a case can be scheduled for a guilty plea hearing or be listed for trial.
+Although continuances (which allow an additional 30 days to consider the options in a case) can occur, the Court usually requires the Defendant to be prepared with a decision to plea the case or take it to Trial the following week.
 Consequently, the prosecution may offer alternative sentencing or a negotiated plea agreement at this stage.

 - If a deal can be reached, the case may be scheduled to go before a Common Pleas Judge for a plea or admission into programs like A.R.D.
 The charges may be reduced to a lesser charge or even be dismissed.